 In line with the Law on Croatian Radio-Television and the Law on Electronic Media, Croatian Radio-Television has special and regular news programmes in several minority languages.
 Local radio stations also have special programmes in minority languages.

 The school curricula include supplements in minority languages (language, literature, history, art and music); there are optional programmes for mother tongue learning at various summer schools.

-A lot of attention has been paid to promotion of Croatian language and culture abroad; teaching of Croatian language and literature for Croatians in Diaspora is supported through programs of financing by the Ministry of Science, Education and Sports in 20 countries around the world.
-In some countries the classes are organized as a part of regular educational curricula, while in some countries it is organized as extracurricular activity in the auspices of Croatian Diaspora community activities.
-The Ministry of Science, Education and Sports also organizes and finances the network of Reader in Croatian Language and Literature exchange positions in 28 different higher education institutions around the world, and three centres for Croatian Studies in Australia and Canada.
-Foreign students of Croatian gain scholarships at ‘Croaticum’ study programme at Faculty of Humanities and Social Sciences, University of Zagreb, as well as through the Croatian Seminar for Foreign Slavic Studies or the ‘Zagreb School of Slavic Studies’ at the Inter University Centre (IUC) in Dubrovnik.
+A lot of attention has been paid to promotion of the Croatian language and culture abroad; teaching of the Croatian language and literature for Croatians in the Diaspora is supported through programmes of financing by the Ministry of Science and Education in 20 countries around the world.
+In some countries the classes are organised as a part of regular educational curricula, while in some countries it is organised as extracurricular activity in the auspices of Croatian Diaspora community activities.
+The Ministry of Science and Education also organises and finances the network of Readers in the Croatian Language and Literature exchange positions in 28 different higher education institutions around the world, and three centres for Croatian Studies in Australia and Canada.
+Foreign students of Croatian gain scholarships at ‘Croaticum’ study programmes at the Faculty of Humanities and Social Sciences, University of Zagreb, as well as through a yearly Croatian Seminar for Foreign Slavic Studies Students or the ‘Zagreb School of Slavic Studies’ at the Inter University Centre (IUC) in Dubrovnik.